VintageWatchstraps Logo

 The sponsor's mark “W.E” incuse was entered at the Birmingham Assay Office on 14 November 1867 by William Ehrhardt, and also at the London Assay Office.

-After the first incuse punch, further punches with “WE” and “W.E” in cameo within oval and rectangular shields were registered between 1880 and 1914.
+After the first incuse punch, further punches with “WE” and “W.E” in cameo within oval and rectangular surrounds were registered between 1880 and 1914.

 The punch mark shown here with “W.E” in cameo within an oval surround was made by one of three punches registered between 1907 and 1914.